rammalahmad/Twitter-Sentiment-Analysis/Final_models/documentation + resources/Documentation.md

   esg_class(t) = -1 # -1 being the "not" class
 ```
 __Which model to use__
 Even though we don't really have any firm argument to choose one model over the other i think it would be safer in the mean time to use FinBERT.
+In fact with some basic testing we found that FinBERT could be the most reliable model in the mean time.
 We could avoid the non-multiling issue by translating the texts using Google Translate library for example.
 This would increase the time cost however.
-A tool that could help you better decide would be the Flask app esg_filter (look into other tools sections)
+A tool that could help you better decide would be the Flask app esg_filter (look into "Useful readings, flask apps, resources" section)

 #### Sentiment Analysis